GLOBAL MARKETS-Shares, dollar rebound after strong U.S. data

 By Herbert Lash

-NEW YORK, June 25 (Reuters) - Global equity markets rose and the dollar recovered from early losses on Tuesday after U.S. economic data ranging from manufacturing to housing to consumer confidence delivered a dose of optimism to investors who have been preoccupied with worries over Federal Reserve policy.
+NEW YORK, June 25 (Reuters) - The dollar recovered from early losses and global equity markets rose on Tuesday after better-than-expected government reports on the U.S. economy and strong consumer confidence data gave investors a reprieve about worries over Federal Reserve policy.

-Orders for durable goods rose more than expected in May and a gauge of planned business spending gained for a third straight month, while prices of single-family homes posted their biggest rise in seven years in April.
+Orders for durable goods rose more than expected in May and a gauge of planned business spending gained for a third straight month, while existing single-family home prices posted their biggest rise in seven years in April.

-Also on Tuesday, the Conference Board, a private business research group, reported that its U.S. consumer confidence index rose in June to 81.4, well above economists’ expectations, from a downwardly revised 74.3 in the prior month.
+In another better-than-expected report, the Conference Board’s U.S. consumer confidence index rose in June to 81.4 from a downwardly revised 74.3 in the prior month, the private business research group reported.

-At first blush, the data seemed bullish for markets as it showed the economy is improving.
-But such improvement suggests the Fed could proceed to ease its bond-buying program, an expectation that pushed up bond yields and drove down stocks in recent days.
+At first blush, the data would be seen as bullish as the economy is improving.
+But that suggests the Fed can move forward with plans to ease its bond-buying program.
+Fears of such a move have led bond yields to jump and stocks to drop in recent days.

 “The market trend has turned to the downside.
 It is now easier to sell rallies than to buy dips, so strategies have flipped,” said Donald Selkin, chief market strategist at National Securities in New York, which has about $3 billion in assets under management.